Ringling College of Art and Design: Library

-The Alfred R. Goldstein Library is an informational, educational, and social hub for RCAD’s students and faculty.
-Designed specifically for its creative students, the library’s collection includes children’s literature, game arts, graphic novels, letterpress, book arts, pop up books, special collections, reference, and online resources.
+The Alfred R. Goldstein Library is an informational, educational, and social hub for RCAD's students and faculty.
+Designed specifically for its creative students, the library's collection includes children's literature, game arts, graphic novels, letterpress, book arts, pop up books, special collections, reference, and online resources.
 The 46,000-square-foot library houses over 75,000 books and periodicals.

 The Ringling College Library Association (RCLA) is a nonprofit organization that was created by a small group of community leaders in 1975 in an attempt to aid Ringing College in constructing its first library.
 The RCLA operates with an annual overhead of 10% and has “made gifts and commitments to the college in excess of $11 million dollars”.
 With nearly 2,000 members, the RCLA continues to support the Alfred R. Goldstein Library and the RCAD community by providing scholarships to students, programming special events (including the RCLA Town Hall Lecture Series), and encouraging creativity and community togetherness.

 The library hosts an independent art publishing book fair called Paper Jam.
 Organized jointly with Letterpress and Book Arts Center and the Brizdle-Schoenberg Special Collections Center and in collaboration with SRQ Zine Fest, the annual event features a wide array of creative books and experimental printed items that highlight local and diverse perspectives.

 The library originated as a first floor location on the east side of campus.
 Its new modern facility, completed in January 2017, is centrally located, physically representing the mission of the library as the heart of its college.
 The $20 million dollar library, designed by Shepley Bulfinch and Sweet Sparkman Architects, is significantly larger than its predecessor.
 It features furnishings selected by RCAD students, bright colors, a 24-hour lab, a café, ten group study areas, and 4 terraces overlooking Whitaker Bayou.
 American Libraries, a publication of the American Library Association, featured the Alfred R. Goldstein Library in its yearly Library Design Showcase later in 2017.

-Alfred Goldstein, the library’s namesake, was a local benefactor.
-Along with his wife Ann, he contributed to many Sarasota organizations and funded the Ann Goldstein Children’s Rainforest Garden at the Marie Selby Botanical Gardens.
+Alfred Goldstein, the library's namesake, was a local benefactor.
+Along with his wife Ann, he contributed to many Sarasota organizations and funded the Ann Goldstein Children's Rainforest Garden at the Marie Selby Botanical Gardens.
 The library naming ceremony took place on February 15, 2016.

 Notable alumni

+The Ringling Alumni Wall of Honor on the main campus recognizes exceptional RCAD alumni who have received awards and accolades since graduating, and whose creative work has made a positive impact.
+Twelve alumni are honored each year, one for each major, as well as alumni leaders who support the college with their time and generosity.

+Distinguished alumni include the following individuals: